Eradicate Victim Mentality in Your Daughters

 - • I have the worst luck.
 Nothing good ever happens for me.

-You can change the story.
+You can change the story and escape victim mentality!

 You have the power to take control of your story.